 Read More: A Day At Uganda Wildlife Education Centre

-If you’re ready to book, click here to see a selection of hotels in Entebbe.
+Or click here to see a selection of other places to stay in Entebbe.

 2/ Jinja